 Required Conferences for Fellows in Pediatric Endocrinology

 Pediatric Endocrinology Case Conference: These 2-hour sessions are held once weekly.
-This series is intended to be the main academic exercise for faculty and fellows in the division.
-Interesting in-patient and out-patients are presented for in-depth discussion.
+This series is the main academic exercise for faculty and fellows in the division.
+Interesting inpatient and outpatient cases are presented for in-depth discussion.
 In addition, faculty and fellows present topic reviews, research updates and summaries of national meetings.
 Members of the teaching faculty from other departments or pediatric specialties are periodically invited to present lectures to our division on topics of interest to pediatric endocrinology.
-Sessions in July and August are designed to orient new fellows to acute issues in diabetes and endocrinology.
+Fellow Core Curriculum sessions in July and August are designed to orient new fellows to acute issues in diabetes and endocrinology.
 A Diabetes Technology curriculum is presented annually.

-Pediatric Endocrinology Journal Club: This is held between 12 noon and 1 PM the first Wednesday of the month, following the Case Conference.
-A faculty and a fellow each present a recently published article covering original basic science or clinical research topics in pediatric diabetes and endocrinology.
+Pediatric Endocrinology Journal Club: This occurs twice per month during Case Conference.
+Faculty and fellows present a critical review of a recently published article covering original basic science or clinical research topics in pediatric diabetes and endocrinology.

-Pediatric Endocrinology Textbook Discussion Series: This series is intended to educate fellows on the subject content topics as specified by the American Board of Pediatrics toward board certification in pediatric endocrinology.
-Faculty and fellows of our division meet for an hour every 2 weeks as part of the Textbook Chapter Discussion series.
-We use “Pediatric Endocrinology” (Mark Sperling, editor) as the textbook for the topic discussions.
+Pediatric Endocrinology Fellow Discussion Series: This series is intended to educate fellows on the subject content topics as specified by the American Board of Pediatrics for board-certification in Pediatric Endocrinology.
+Fellows engage in self-directed learning sessions for two hours a month, using “Pediatric Endocrinology” (Mark Sperling, Editor) as the textbook for the topic discussions.
 The content specification statements detailed in “Content Outline in Pediatric Endocrinology” (the American Board of Pediatrics) serve as a template and guide the discussions.
 A designated member of the faculty meets with fellows for one hour a month and discusses an assigned topic.
 Additional monthly sessions dedicated to board review questions are presented by fellows.

-Fellowship Core Curriculum: This is a series of didactic and interactive sessions that meets once a month, and attendance is mandatory for fellows in all pediatric subspecialties at University Hospitals Rainbow Babies & Children’s Hospital.
+Fellowship Core Curriculum: This is a series of didactic and interactive sessions that meets once a month, and attendance is mandatory for fellows in all pediatric subspecialties at UH Rainbow Babies & Children’s Hospital.
 Speakers include members of the pediatric teaching faculty and individuals from other departments.
 Topics cover a wide range of areas pertinent to academics, research and career planning.
-There is also a 3-hour Teaching Symposium that is held once a year.
+There is also a three hour Teaching Symposium that is held once a year.